molszewskii/Match-Tiles/README.md

    npm run dev

 ## Usage
-To play the game, open your browser and navigate to http://localhost:5173/ (or the port specified in your terminal).
+To play the game, open your browser and navigate to [Memory Game](https://matchtilesgame.netlify.app/).
 Click on the cards to flip them and find matching pairs!